A Fun Day of Volunteering and Community…Join us!

 Responsibilities:

-• Help Check in team to show VIP guests arriving at 8am to a table and suggest them get in line for pancake breakfast when ready
+• Help Check in team to show VIP guests arriving at 8am to a table and suggest them get in line for pancake breakfast when ready.

 Your Tasks are high profile Excellent Event Project Experience with a Great view of Main Stage.
 Strong Skills needed: Organization, Teamwork and Efficiency, attention to detail, multitasking and a problem solver—People skills a plus